openstack/nova-specs/specs/rocky/approved/nova-validate-certificates.rst

 Version 18 duplicated Version 17 as a clean state for the Rocky review process.
 Version 19 added minor updates, including updated blueprint and code review links.

+Version 20 incorporates reviewer feedback, including updates on notification changes for instances, the inclusion of new policy rules, and associated error handling when certificate validation is used with boot-from-volume.